Finding a Top Financial Advisor Firm in Durham, North Carolina

-The firm claims that prospective clients who invest in this area can expect a 10% to 15% annual return.
-However, the firm also applies a long-term focus, with a desired portfolio life of at least 10 years.
+The firm claims that prospective clients who invest in this area, particularly via its Private Market Impact strategy, can expect a 10% to 15% annual return.
+However, the firm also applies a long-term focus on this strategy, with a desired portfolio life of at least 10 years.

 Adams Chetwood Wealth Management

-The entirety of Adams Chetwood Wealth Management, LLC's client base is comprised of both non-high-net-worth and high-net-worth individuals.
+The majority of Adams Chetwood Wealth Management, LLC's client base is comprised of both non-high-net-worth and high-net-worth individuals.
+The firm also works with trusts, estates, charities and businesses.
 There is no minimum investment requirement needed to open an account with the firm.
 The firm’s advisory staff includes three certified financial planners (CFPs).

 Certain advisors at this fee-based firm can sell insurance products or trade securities on a commission basis, which causes a potential conflict of interest.
 Despite this arrangement, the firm is bound by fiduciary duty, so it must act in your best financial interest at all times.